mbaudin47/numericalderivative/README.md

   for example :

 J. J. Moré and S. M. Wild, _Estimating computational noise_, _SIAM Journal on Scientific Computing_, 33 (2011), pp. 1292–1314.

+- Make sure that the API help page of each method has a paragraph on the cases of failure.
+  Also, add a paragraph on an alternative method using compute_step of F.D. formula, with some extra assumption.